 As a current member, I can tell you that the world-famous San Diego Zoo is an absolute treat for all ages and should definitely be on your itinerary if you’re visiting the city for the first time.
 Local parents love revisiting this spot with kids, too, and couples or other adults will find it a refreshing excursion to get closer to nature.

 Its reputation for being one of the best zoos in the world is well-deserved.
-More than 3,500 animals representing 650 different species call the zoo home, and visitors can also see 700,000 plant species on the zoo’s 100-acre property.
-The San Diego Zoo is a leader in conservation research and species preservation, and their beautiful open-air, cageless exhibits are the perfect way to appreciate wild creatures up close.
+More than 3,500 animals representing 650 different species call the Zoo home, and visitors can also see 700,000 plant species on the Zoo’s 100-acre property.
+The San Diego Zoo is a leader in conservation research and species preservation, and its beautiful open-air, cageless exhibits are the perfect way to appreciate wild creatures up close.

-I recommend that you spend a whole day exploring the zoo, but it is possible to enjoy a half-day here.
-The tips for visiting the San Diego Zoo that I share below will make your visit a great one no matter how much time you’ll spend at the zoo.
-I specialize in helping people plan San Diego vacations and may be compensated by ticket purchases through the below links.
+I recommend that you spend a whole day exploring the Zoo, but it is possible to enjoy a half-day here.
+The tips for visiting the San Diego Zoo that I share below will make your visit a great one no matter how much time you spend there or when you visit.

 San Diego Zoo Preparation Tips